dlsu-scomb/dlsu-scomb.github.io/events.md

 <img src='/assets/seminar20230422.png' width='500' />

 <a id="david20230421"><a/>
-### [2023/04/21] SComB Meets with Dr. Lawrence David
+### [2023/04/21] SComB Meets with Duke University

-SComB had a virtual meeting with Dr. Lawrence David to discuss a possible workshop activity and future collaboration on the computational analysis of the human gut microbiome.
+SComB had a virtual meeting with Dr. Lawrence David, Associate Director of the Duke Microbiome Center, to discuss a possible workshop activity and future collaboration on the computational analysis of the human gut microbiome.

 <img src='/assets/david.png' width='500' />